MissVeronica/um-white-listing-email-domains/README.md

 # UM White Listing Email Domains and Email Addresses
-Extension to Ultimate Member for white listing email domains and addresses.
+Extension to Ultimate Member for white listing email domains and email addresses.
+This plugin extension will block other e-mail addresses from being able to sign up to your site.

+## Settings - UM Settings -> Access -> Other
-This plugin extension will block other e-mail addresses from being able to sign up or sign in to your site.
+1. White_Listing_Email_Domains - One entry per line - Enter one per line either domains name and/or user email addresses.
+This will block other e-mail addresses from being able to sign up to your site.
+2. White_Listing_Email_Domains - Include these UM Forms in testing - he UM Forms where these White listed e-mail addresses are tested.

 ## Translations or Text changes
 Use the “Say What?” plugin with text domain ultimate-member.